inequation/cppbuild/README.md

 I'm sorry, you've showed up a bit early!
 I've got an example project cooking up, driving the requirements for this, and I'll publish it on GitHub once it's presentable, so hit that star button if you want to follow along.

-However, to give an idea of what I have in my mind - the mock steps would be as follows:
+However, you can already get cracking - follow these steps:
-1. Open a shell in your project's directory and `git submodule add git@github.com:inequation/cppbuild.git`.
+1. Open a shell in your project's directory and `git submodule add https://github.com/inequation/cppbuild.git`.
-2. Copy `cppbuild/build.example.cpp` to your project directory and rename it to `build.cpp`.
+2. Copy `cppbuild/build.cpp.template` to your project directory and rename it to `build.cpp`.
 It's the functional equivalent of a makefile in *cppbuild*.
 3. Customize the `describe()` function body inside that file.
 4. Bootstrap *cppbuild* using one of the command lines:
-   `$ g++ -o build build.cpp && ./build` on Unices, or `cl.exe /Febuild.exe /Zi build.cpp && build.exe` on Windows.
+   `$ g++ -o build -pthread build.cpp && ./build` on Unices, or `> cl.exe build.cpp && build.exe` on Windows, or
+   `$ cppbuild/bootstrap.sh` to use the provided shell script on Unices, or `> cppbuild\bootstrap.bat` to use the provided batch file on Windows.
 5. Get to work on your project.
 Edit `build.cpp` to your heart's content.
 Run `build <target> [options]` to build your project. *cppbuild* will rebuild itself automatically and seamlessly as needed.

 # License